English Grammar

 - Since is used to refer to the

-starting point of actions or situations.
+starting point of actions or situations that continue up until now.

 - I have been waiting for the bus since 8 o'clock.